Skip to content

 The response can have four possible states: INCOMPLETE, SUCCESS, FAILED and ERROR.

 INCOMPLETE: Insufficient input to complete authentication.
-The service requires additional input and must redirect the user to a specified endpoint for further interaction.
+The service needs more input and must redirect the user to a specified endpoint for further interaction.

-SUCCESS: The authentication request was successfully processed, and the user has been authenticated.
+SUCCESS: The authentication request was successfully processed, and your service authenticated the user.

 FAILED: Authentication failed due to credential validation errors or other business rules defined by the external service.
 The application receives an error response formatted as per the authentication protocol, including the failure message from the external service.

-ERROR: A processing failure occurred, usually due to server-side issues.
+ERROR: A processing failure occurred due to server-side issues.
 The application receives a server error response generated by WSO2 Identity Server, indicating an internal system failure.

-When the external authentication service returns a 200 status code with an INCOMPLETE state, it indicates that authentication has not been completed.
-WSO2 Identity Server will redirect the user to the endpoint specified in the response to continue the authentication process.
+When the external authentication service returns a 200 status code with an INCOMPLETE state, authentication doesn't complete.
+WSO2 Identity Server redirects the user to the endpoint specified in the response to continue the authentication process.

 Http Status Code: 200